jsleight1/LGBF/README.md

 A dockerised version of the application can be launched using:

-    docker run -p 9001:9001 -it docker.io/jsleight1/lgbf:R4.4.2-latest
+    docker run -p 9001:9001 -it docker.io/jsleight1/lgbf:latest

 The application can then be viewed at:

     http://localhost:9001/

-***Please note the docker image is only avaiable for linux/arm64 OS architectures.***
+***Please note the docker image is only avaiable for linux/arm64 and linux/amd64 OS architectures.***

 ## Data and references.